AngelMG23/AngelMG23/README.md

 - 👋 Hi, I’m @AngelMG23
-- 👀 I’m interested in technology, robots, drones, and be better every day.
+- 👀 I’m interested in technology, automotive industry, aviation industry, manufacturing, renewable energies, robots, drones, and be better every day.
-- 🌱 I’m currently learning about: drones navigation, ROS, computer vision, programming, mechanics and electronics systems.
+- 🌱 I’m currently learning about: CAD models, Python, computer vision, programming, mechanics and electronics systems.
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...